ddnexus/pagy/README.md

 - Pagy is just ~100 lines of simple ruby, organized in 3 flat modules very easy to understand and use _(see [more...](https://ddnexus.github.io/pagy/api))_
 - No dependencies: it produces its own HTML, URLs, pluralization and interpolation with its own specialized and fast code _(see [why...](https://ddnexus.github.io/pagy/index#specialized-code-instead-of-generic-helpers))_
-- 100% of its methods are public API, accessible and overridable **right where you use them** (no need of monkey patching or subclassing)
+- 100% of its methods are public API, accessible and overridable **right where you use them** (no need of monkey-patching)

 ### Totally Agnostic